 The Department of Biomedical Engineering offers a BS in Biomedical Engineering.
 Biomedical engineers combine the problem solving ability of engineers with the knowledge of the biological and medical fields to develop new solutions for improving human health, healthcare, and quality of life for all people.
 Biomedical engineers work in research and development, product design, manufacturing, operations, service, technical sales and marketing, consulting, education, and environmental problem solving.

 The undergraduate program provides the scope of knowledge and training for employment in the field and also forms the basis for further study at the graduate level.
 The curriculum emphasizes four main areas (Imaging, Tissue Engineering, Sensor Materials and Devices, and Computation), and allows for students to obtain depth in areas of their choice through technical electives.
 The Department of Biomedical Engineering brings together faculty members from many disciplines to provide an education that will enable our graduates to succeed.

 The program is designed to serve you whether you plan to enter industry directly after earning your degree or if you plan to continue their education through formal graduate study, including medical school.

-The Biomedical Engineering Program (B.S.) has 247 students enrolled as of Fall 2014.
-We conferred 31 degrees in the 2013/14 academic year.
-For a complete list of all of UB Engineering, please go here.
+The Biomedical Engineering BS Program has 332 students enrolled as of Fall 2019.
+We conferred 69 degrees in the 2018/19 academic year.
+See a complete list of all of UB Engineering Enrollment and Graduation Data.